alexwaeseperlman/Classifier/README.md

-# Small Classifier
+# Text Classification
-Small classifier is a lightweight and easy to use text classifier.
+This is a model that can be trained to classify text.

 ## Training
 ```javascript